 But for those on a budget, there’s no denying the value the 3-in-1 design brings.
-There’s a lot to be said for the ability to use this jacket across seasons.
+There’s a lot to be said about the ability to use this jacket across seasons.
 And of course, you’re buying a tried-and-true brand that backs up its products.

 - Fit: Relaxed

-- Protection: H2No two-layer construction
+- Protection: H2No 2-layer construction